nysta12/tdde35_labbar/README.md

 <img src="/clarifying_pictures/fork3_image.png"  width="500">
 ---

-### 2. Make your fork private
+### 2. Make your fork private!

-Your forked repository has to be made private so that others do not have access to it.
+Your forked repository **must be made private** so that others do not have access to it.

 Find the "Settings" button on the left of the page about your forked repository, and click 'General' to change the permissions for your project.